blakecodes/GitGreenDots/README.md

 The memory of this came back recently so I decided I would write a script to generate a bunch of fake commits to make my commit chart look green and to prove that commit count is a worthless metric.

 One commit could have a single character change that had a larger impact than 200 commits across weeks.
 Don't use your developers commit count as a metric for their performance, if you do, send them this script first ;)

+### Instructions

+1. Fork the repo into your git account
+2. Clone the repo to your local machine
+3. Run the script
+4. Push the changes to your repo
+5. Watch your commit chart turn green 🤑
+6. Flex on your manager